-So, try to think about how all of these connect through the following questions - and then begin to build your Personal & Professional Vision Board in the tiles on the following page.
+So, try to think about how all of these connect through the following questions - and then begin to build your Personal & Professional Vision Board.
 We encourage you to continue this exercise on your own to make this Vision Board as creative and relevant as you need.

-- What are your priorities to complete college? - What do you hope to do immediately following college? - What job(s) do you hope to have after college? - How are you going to go about finishing college? - How are you going to go about getting your next job? - What are the top 5-10 criteria you want in that next job? - What are your professional goals for the next 5-10 years? - What are your personal, family and other goals for the next 5-10 years? - Fast-forward to the year 2040.
+- What are your priorities to complete grad school? - What do you hope to do immediately following grad school? - What job(s) do you hope to have after grad school? - How are you going to go about finishing grad school? - How are you going to go about getting your next job? - What are the top 5-10 criteria you want in that next job? - What are your professional goals for the next 5-10 years? - What are your personal, family and other goals for the next 5-10 years? - Fast-forward to the year 2040.
 What experiences, accomplishments, values and other priorities will help you live your best life? - What are the values both personal and professional that will be the foundation for all of your future decisions, experiences and accomplishments? - Who is your team?
 Who is going to be responsible for helping you achieve your goals and live your best personal and professional life?
 Family, advisors, friends...who else?